-We take a short orientation tour of the ‘Windy City’ of Wellington.
-The remainder of the day is at leisure.
-There are several attractions that are worth a visit, none more so than New Zealand’s national museum, Te Papa.
-Free to enter and located on the waterfront in an architecturally beautiful building, the museum showcases the history of New Zealand in visually stunning and thought-provoking ways.
+We take a morning tour of the ‘Windy City’ of Wellington.
+The afternoon is free to explore and there are several attractions worth a visit, none more so than New Zealand’s national museum, Te Papa.

 Day 13 Wellington - Rotorua

 We head north this morning, stopping at Huka Falls, where the wide Waikato River squeezes through a narrow gorge and tumbles down into a beautiful aquamarine pool.
-We then visit the Whakarewarewa Thermal Village, where the Tuhourangi/Ngati Wahiao tribe have opened their doors to share their way of life for over 200 years.
 We continue to one of the jewels of the country, Rotorua, known for its awe-inspiring geothermal activity.
+This evening, we’ll enjoy a Maori cultural experience, an authentic Maori concert and a traditional ‘hangi’ feast.

 Day 14 Rotorua

-This morning we visit Wai-O-Tapu, the most colourful and diverse of thermal reserves with its Primrose Terraces and Champagne Pool, after which we see Lady Knox geyser erupting.
-We then head to Rainbow Springs, one of the world’s most magnificent trout and wildlife habitats, where you have a chance to see the rare, flightless kiwi.
-This afternoon we continue to the Agrodome for an interesting farm show, where the skills of mustering, shearing and milking and the use of sheep dogs are demonstrated.
-In the evening, we’ll enjoy a Maori cultural experience, an authentic Maori concert and a traditional ‘hangi’ feast.
+Today we’ll visit the Whakarewarewa Thermal Village, where the Tuhourangi/Ngati Wahiao tribe have opened their doors to share their way of life for over 200 years.
+We’ll also stop at Rainbow Springs, one of the world’s most magnificent trout and wildlife habitats, where you have a chance to see the rare, flightless kiwi.
+Also on today’s plan is the Agrodome for an interesting farm show, where the skills of mustering, shearing and milking and the use of sheep dogs are demonstrated.

 Day 15 Rotorua - Waitomo Caves - Auckland